 Special NotificationThe online MFT MS program is accepting students who reside in California and approved SARA states.
 No international students are accepted into the online MFT MS program at this time.
 Students from each of the United States, its territories, and international students are invited to apply to the campus-based MFT MS program.

 Courses use a combined synchronous and asynchronous format.
 Practicum placements are completed in person and local to the student as available and with approval of the program.

-The online program is in the process of being submitted for COAMFTE (Commission on Accreditation for Marriage and Family Therapy Education) accreditation.
-As the campus-based and online programs are identical in content we anticipate that the online program will also be accredited.
-This is the national accreditation organization for marriage and family therapy programs throughout the United States.
+Both programs are fully COAMFTE (Commission on Accreditation for Marriage and Family Therapy Education) accredited, the national accreditation organization for marriage and family therapy programs throughout the United States.
 This accreditation ensures that students receive comprehensive academic and clinical training, and that they will be well-prepared to work with individuals, couples, families, children, and adolescents in diverse settings.

 Program Length2.5 Years

 Possible CareersGraduates are in demand as administrators, educators, psychotherapists, consultants, medical family therapists, alcohol and drug specialists, case managers, family and clinical mediators, clinic directors in working environments (in both for- and non-profit agencies), hospitals, colleges and universities, family court, group homes, private practice, and professional organizations.